FAQs About the Symphony

 Can I bring the kids?

-Kids of all ages will enjoy our Family series, education concerts, and many of our Pops, Holiday and summer concerts.
+Kids of all ages will enjoy our Family Series, education concerts, and many of our Symphony Pops, Holiday, and Summer concerts.
 All children require a ticket regardless of age, and child tickets are $10.
-Masterworks concerts tend to be between 2 and 3 hours.
+Masterworks/Classics concerts tend to be between 2 and 3 hours.
 Please consider this when deciding whether or not to bring your child.
 If your child is disturbing other patrons, an usher may ask you to take your child into the lobby for the remainder of the performance, without refund.